alesanmed/lola/dashboard/README.md

 ## Running the code 🚂 <a name="running-code"></a>

-If you want to run the dashboard from source, clone it and install the dependencies.
+If you want to run the dashboard from source, clone it.

 ```
 git clone https://github.com/alesanmed-educational-projects/core-data-covid-project.git